jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

 * Reinforce Anti-Smoking Programs: Continue investment in states like California and New York to maintain downward momentum in smoking.
 * Integrate Data Monitoring: Use BRFSS updates annually to guide real-time public health decisions at the state level.

+Recommendations
+Address Obesity and Diabetes Growth: Focus prevention and intervention efforts in Texas and Pennsylvania where metabolic conditions are rising the fastest.

+Support Mental Health Expansion: Prioritize behavioral health funding in Florida and New York in response to increasing depression trends.

+Sustain Anti-Smoking Success: Reinforce effective public health strategies in California and New York to maintain progress.

+Integrate Data Monitoring: Use ongoing BRFSS releases to track future shifts and adapt public health programs based on real-time trends.

 ## Action Plan
 * Policy Advocacy: Use decade-long trends to inform state health departments and legislators
 * Public Education: Highlight state-specific trends in community health campaigns
 * Ongoing Monitoring: Refresh analysis yearly as new BRFSS data is released

+Action Plan
+Report Findings: Share visual dashboards with state health departments and policy partners

+Target Interventions: Deploy regional campaigns tailored to condition-specific burdens

+Refine Over Time: Update dashboards and trend models as new BRFSS data becomes available

 ## Repository Contents
 * README.md – Project overview, technical steps, insights, and recommendations